 HOW GLOBAL ASSETS CAN SAFEGUARD YOUR WEALTH

 A wise investor would never put their entire net worth into a single stock – it’s just too risky.

 So why do many people not invest outside their home country?
 Just like owning a single asset is risky, having your money in one place will dangerously expose you to its currency, economic, and regulatory risks.

 By owning the right global investments, you’ll reduce your risk while generating more profit.
 Asian frontier markets are less correlated with western economies, often boast returns which are far higher, and can help maximize diversification.

 Some people falsely believe that international assets are riskier than “buying local”.
 As most people who owned stocks in 2008 would know, the opposite is true.

 Cambodia, for example, hasn’t had a single recession in over two decades.
 It skipped the Asian Financial Crisis of the 1990s, missed the tech-bubble of the early 2000s, and outgrew the Global Financial Crisis of 2008.
-Cambodia, along with several other places, has a rare combination of growth and stability.
+Cambodia is one of several places with a rare mix of growth and stability.